digivolv/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone built utilizing HTML, CSS, JS, jQuery and AJAX requests, Node and Express.
+Tweeter is a simple, single-page Twitter clone built utilizing HTML, CSS, JS, jQuery, AJAX requests and back-end of Node and Express.

 ## Getting Started